apurva91/btp/ReadMe.md

 ## Structure of our code

-NOTE: Do not goto seachtool folder inside searchtool project.
+**NOTE**: Do not goto seachtool folder inside searchtool project.
 This folder contains all settings

 ### home/urls.py
 - contains all the urls of our app 'home'
-	- If you want to add new functionality you modify this url file only
+- If you want to add new functionality you modify this url file only not other url file

 ### home/views.py

 This contains functions corresponding to each url.
 I will describe parameters, other function calling and return value.